Designing Scalable Workflows for Apparel Dealers

 Redesigning the navigation required deep systems thinking.
 It was essential to balance the familiarity of existing user habits with a forward-looking product vision.
 We mapped flows, defined page hierarchies, and collaborated closely with stakeholders to create a navigation model that can scale as the platform evolves.
 Key areas of impact included differentiating between global and store views, and establishing groupings designed to grow over time.
 The result is a cleaner, more intuitive structure that streamlines current workflows and lays a strong foundation for what's next.

-When I first joined, there wasn’t an established design system—only a handful of Figma components.
-I led the effort to build a cohesive, cross-platform component library and continue to maintain it through ongoing documentation and updates.
+When I first joined Chipply, there wasn't an established design system.
+I've since led the effort to build a cohesive, cross-platform component library (enterprise & eCommerce), and I continue to maintain and evolve it.

 Impact